 At the 22 March Calderdale & Kirklees Joint Health Scrutiny Committee meeting, a representative of the stealth-privatising quango NHS England (NHSE) said they will be looking at the sustainability of our hospitals Trust in the context of the wider footprint (West Yorkshire and Harrogate).
 He said,

 ‘Some services will need to be delivered differently’.

 This is a euphemism for:

 “Loads of service cuts will be made and the entire system of organising the NHS in West Yorkshire & Harrogate will be turned upside down and shaken vigorously until it is unrecognisable.”

-In response to a question from Cllr Adam Wilkinson about “what conversations are going on nationally” about how to cope with pressures outside the Clinical Commissioning Groups’ control – including the “worry” that our hospitals Trust “is still going to be unsustainable after the reconfiguration”, with a £9.5m/year funding shortfall (aka “deficit”) in 2020, the NHSE West Yorkshire Locality Director Brian Hughes explained that NHSE’s 5 Year Forward View was the main national response to such pressures – mainly the projected £22bn NHS funding shortfall by 2020/21.
+Cllr Adam Wilkinson asked “what conversations are going on nationally” about how to cope with pressures outside the Clinical Commissioning Groups’ control – including the “worry” that our hospitals Trust “is still going to be unsustainable after the reconfiguration”, with a £9.5m/year funding shortfall (aka “deficit”) in 2020.
+The NHSE West Yorkshire Locality Director Brian Hughes explained that NHSE’s 5 Year Forward View was the main national response to such pressures – mainly the projected £22bn NHS funding shortfall by 2020/21.